I think as a person of action and act as one of thought.

 U.S. District Court, D. Colo., 2019

-Prior to joining Winthrop & Weinstine, I clerked for The Honorable Joan N. Ericksen in the United States District Court for the District of Minnesota.
-I learned how to scrutinize legal arguments, write with precision and brevity, present arguments persuasively, and navigate the complicated federal court system.
-I also developed an insider’s perspective to judicial decision-making that informs my advocacy today.
-I regularly utilize these skills to my clients’ benefit.
+Prior to joining Winthrop & Weinstine, I clerked for The Honorable Joan N. Ericksen in the U.S. District Court for the District of Minnesota.
+I learned how to scrutinize legal arguments, write with precision, present arguments persuasively, and navigate complicated court systems.
+I developed a useful perspective on judicial decision-making that informs my advocacy today.